easolhq/easolhq.github.io/docs/reference/tags/product_search/index.md

 # Pagination

-The results of this search are paginated for performance reasons, with this you can pass a number of results to display per page as the `page_size` attribute, this defaults to 12.
+The results of this search are paginated for performance reasons, with this you can define the number of results to display per page as the `page_size` attribute, which defaults to 12.

 # Search Params